Larrystamford/Python-OpenCV-Automated-Car/README.md

 Spoilers: The car drives fine on a straight road.
 The chances of the car going off-road is proportional to how bent the road is.

-The following techniques are used:
+The following techniques were used:

 - Color Selection
 - Canny Edge Detection
 - Region of Interest Selection
 - Hough Transform Line Detection
+-

-Finally, I applied all the techniques to process video clips to find lane lines in them.
+An excellent step-by-step guide, done by Mr Naoki Shibuya, c Finally, I applied all the techniques to process video clips to find lane lines in them.

 ## Test Images